dilinwang820/Stein-Variational-Gradient-Descent/README.md

   --Matlab code contains an example of Bayesian Logistic Regression --Python code is used to reproduce our table for the example of Bayesian neural network.

+## Introduction
+VGD is a general purpose variational inference algorithm that forms a natural counterpart of gradient descent for optimization.
+VGD iteratively transports a set of particles to match with the target distribution, by applying a form of functional gradient descent that minimizes the KL divergence.

 ## Getting Started
   --Our python code is based on Theano 0.8.2